webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 ## Prerequisites

-To create our Serverless GraphQL API, we will need our Webiny project setup.
+To create the Serverless GraphQL API, we will need to set up a Webiny project.

 The ***base prerequisites** to create a Webiny project are*: